fred-ai-security/ai-security-assurance-labs/README.md

 ## 👥 **For Recruiters / Non-Technical Reviewers**
 Start with:
-- `risk-and-governance/model-risk-classification.md`
+- `model-supply-chain/intake-pipeline-overview.md`
-- `risk-and-governance/model-criticality-tiering.md`
+- `docs/full-model-intake-workflow.md`
-- `docs/governance-edition-ai-assurance-guide.md`
+- `red-teaming/garak/example-garak-assessment.md`

-These files clearly explain my professional approach to AI assurance.
+These files show how AI models are evaluated end-to-end and how findings are documented.

 ---